-TDS on salary is the income tax your employer deducts from your monthly pay cheque and deposits directly with the Income Tax Department on your behalf.
-Think of it as advance tax spread across 12 monthly instalments rather than one lump-sum payment at year-end.
-Getting TDS right throughout the year means no surprise tax dues — or interest charges — when you file your ITR.
+TDS on salary is the income tax your employer deducts from your monthly paycheck and deposits directly with the Income Tax Department on your behalf.
+Think of it as advance tax spread across 12 monthly installments instead of one lump-sum payment at year-end.
+Get TDS right throughout the year and there are no surprise tax dues, or interest charges, when you file your ITR.

-This guide walks through every step of the TDS on salary process for FY 2026-27, from how employers estimate your taxable income to how you verify deductions in Form 26AS.
+This guide walks through the TDS on salary process for FY 2026-27, from how employers estimate your taxable income to how you verify deductions in Form 26AS.

 What you need before you start: